Optical Coherence Tomography

 Working Principles of OCT

 Optical coherence tomography has some similarity to laser microscopy (although in many cases a laser source is not used).
 In two transverse dimensions, image resolution is obtained by scanning a tightly focused light beam over the sample and performing measurements on back-scattered light.
 In the third (longitudinal) dimension, one exploits the principle of low-coherence interferometry.
+The 3D nature of the obtained images is of course an essential advantage.
+At the same time, the spatial resolution can be much higher than e.g. with ultrasound imaging methods.

 Time Domain OCT